 Panic Room

 Panic Room is a 2002 American thriller film directed by David Fincher.
 The film stars Jodie Foster and Kristen Stewart as a mother and daughter whose new home is invaded by burglars, played by Forest Whitaker, Jared Leto, and Dwight Yoakam.
-The script was written by David Koepp.
+The script was written by David Koepp, whose screenplay was inspired by news coverage in 2000 about panic rooms.

 Plot

-Recently divorced Meg Altman, and her eleven-year-old daughter, Sarah, move into a four-story brownstone in New York City's Upper West Side.
-The house's previous owner, a reclusive millionaire, installed a "panic room" to protect the occupants from intruders.
-The room is protected by concrete and steel on all sides and a thick steel door and has an extensive security system with multiple surveillance cameras, a public address (P.A.) system, and a separate phone line.
-On the night the two move into the house, Junior, the previous owner's grandson; Burnham, an employee of the residence's security company; and Raoul, a vicious hitman Junior recruited, break in.
-They are after $3million in bearer bonds locked inside a floor safe in the panic room.
+Recently divorced Meg Altman and her eleven-year-old daughter, Sarah, move into a four-story brownstone in New York City's Upper West Side.
+The house's previous owner, a reclusive millionaire, had installed a "panic room" to protect himself from intruders.
+The room is reinforced with concrete and steel and features a thick steel door.
+It also includes an extensive security system with multiple surveillance cameras and a public address system.

 More details